sandro46/hmvc/README.md

 A hierarchical mvc framework for node.js.
 I created this framework in order to create my bachelor degree project.

-Dependencies
-====

-The framework was tested in node.js 0.10 and the requested frameworks are:
-  -express
-  -ejs(I will put a jade example soon if i have time).

 Instalation
 ====